BoraComert/Bora-DSA210-Project/README.md

 After Inspecting the plot there is clearly a relationship between humidity of the tourists origin countries and Istanbul's season.

 ![Figure_10](https://github.com/user-attachments/assets/28081003-b937-4559-b5f5-1e59bdaa2210)
-the plot is created by precipitationanalysis.py

 After inspecting this graph it can be concluded that people tend to not come to istanbul during times of high precipitation.

 ![Figure_1](https://github.com/user-attachments/assets/d1cb9b33-7286-4575-9242-156f845ea3f0)
-the plot is created by IncomeClassification.py

 This plot is to analyze if the income group of countries have an effect on when the tourist come to Istanbul.
 From the the plot i can be interpreted that income groups are not significant at the time of decision.